 spent some on HMS Woolston

 during this period.
-At the end of the war made two trips to Bergen, Norway, Operation Conan (part of Operation
+At the end of the war she made two trips to Bergen, Norway, Operation Conan (part of Operation

-Apostle).
+Apostle) to accept the surrender of German naval forces.
 HMS Woolston was paid-off and reduced

 to Reserve status after VJ Day and broken up in 1947.

 |Lt Cdr Donal Scott McGrath RN (Sept 1926 - 1927)